 - Chicken Shawarma Sandwich

-If you tried this recipe and enjoyed it, please give it a 5-star rating below!
+If you like this chicken leg quarters recipe, please give it a 5-star rating below!

 - 3 to 4 chicken quarters